Documentation

 2. Enter your Client ID in the plugin settings

-4. You earn 75% of the developer margin on every API call
+4. You earn your full configured owner margin on every API call

 ### Download Plugins